The Seiberg-Witten Equations on Manifolds with Boundary I: The Space of Monopoles and Their Boundary Values: Banach Manifolds and The Inverse Function Theorem

 We almost always drop explicit reference to the model Banach space $Z$, since it will be clear what this space is in practice.
 Of course, one can consider abstract Banach manifolds that do not come with a global embedding into a Banach space, but such a situation will not occur for us.
 The above definition coincides with the usual definition of a submanifold when $X$ is a Euclidean space.

 In the general situation above, we have no information about the local chart maps $\Phi$.
 However, if $M$ is defined in some natural way, say as the zero set of some function, one can construct a more concrete local model for $M$.
 The tools we use for this are the inverse and implicit function theorems in the general setting of Banach spaces.
-Below, we record these theorems, mostly to fix notation in applications.
+Below, we record these theorems, mostly to fix notation in applications (proofs can be found in e.g. \cite{La}).
 Let $X = X_0 \oplus X_1$ be a direct sum of Banach spaces and $f: X \to Y$ a smooth map of Banach spaces.
 For any $x \in X$, let $D_xf: X \to Y$ denote the Fr\'echet derivative of $f$ at $x$.

 \begin{Theorem} Suppose $D_0f: X \to Y$ is surjective, with $D_0 f: X_1 \to Y$ an isomorphism and $X_0 = \ker D_0 f$. \begin{enumerate} \item (Implicit Function Theorem) Choose $V$ to be an open neighborhood of $0$ in $X$ such that $D_xf: X_1 \to Y$ remains an isomorphism for all $x \in V$.
 Then $M := f^{-1}(0) \cap V$ is a Banach submanifold of $X$ modeled on $X_0$. \item (Inverse Function Theorem) Define the smooth map $F: X_0 \oplus X_1 \to X$ by